 I bet you never thought you would have foam in your margarita!
 A traditional Mexican drink with a classic American twist – this margarita acts as the perfect hybrid between two of the world’s favorite alcoholic beverages.

 - 6 ounces light lager or pale ale, chilled

 - 1/4 lime, cut into wedges

 - Crushed ice

 Directions: Combine beer, limeade, and tequila in a mixing glass.
 Rim glass with salt and fill with crushed ice.
-Pour mixture into glass, garnish with a lime wedge, and enjoy.
+Pour mixture into a glass, garnish with a lime wedge, and enjoy.